Fitted-Model-Based Annotations :: Cheat Sheet

 include R^2, F, P, AIC, BIC,

 and n.
-The curve plotting stats are
+The curve plotting stats fulfil

-annotations have no equivalent in ‘ggplot2’.
+textual annotations have no equivalent in ‘ggplot2’.

 ANOVA or summary tables